-One can compare Yoga Nidra to charging the laptop or iPad while working on it.
-During Yoga Nidra, your body and mind are completely relaxed but aware of the surroundings.
+One can compare Yogic Sleep to charging the laptop or iPad while working on it.
+During Yogic Sleep, your body and mind are completely relaxed but aware of the surroundings.
 The step-by-step instructions you receive during Yoga Nidra allow you to awaken the subconscious state of mind.

 Steps Of Yoga Nidra

 Anybody who has participated in treasure hunt activities knows that it involves cracking a series of clues before you locate and unlock the main treasure of the game.
-Yoga Nidra is a similar step-by-step process to tap and unlock various layers of your mind and release the pent-up negative energies that burden your mind.
-Each step of Yoga Nidra is crucial and gets you closer to your subconscious and unconscious mind.
+Yogic Sleep is a similar step-by-step process to tap and unlock various layers of your mind and release the pent-up negative energies that burden your mind.
+Each step of Yogic Sleep is crucial and gets you closer to your subconscious and unconscious mind.

-The first step of Yoga Nidra is preparing the body and mind to undergo systematic relaxation and open channels for the free flow of thoughts and energy.
+- Initial Relaxation: The first step of Yoga Nidra is preparing the body and mind to undergo systematic relaxation and open channels for the free flow of thoughts and energy.
 One must lie down on their back in a relaxed position with their limbs resting in a neutral position.
-Keeping the eyes closed offers the best possible relaxation necessary during Yoga Nidra.
+Keeping the eyes closed offers the best possible relaxation necessary during Yogic Sleep.
 Your instructor will ask you to gradually relax your mind and body while focusing on being aware of yourself and your surroundings.

-When we are awake and going about our daily routine, our mind is fully conscious and knows what it is doing.
+- Rotation Of Consciousness: When we are awake and going about our daily routine, our mind is fully conscious and knows what it is doing.
 However, we remain unaware of our subconscious and unconscious minds, which restrictsour thoughts.
-The third step of Yoga Nidra helps us to become aware of every part of our mind and body by focusing on them individually.
+The third step helps us to become aware of every part of our mind and body by focusing on them individually.
 You may experience a comforting warmth coursing through your body as you practice rotation of consciousness.
 Follow the instructions thoroughly to rotate the consciousness through your entire body.
-The third stage of Yoga Nidra is very relaxing.
+The third stage of Yogic Sleep is very relaxing.

-During the awareness stage, your instructor will ask you to focus on your breathing patterns and regulate them.
+- Awareness: During the awareness stage, your instructor will ask you to focus on your breathing patterns and regulate them.
 You may count your breaths, check how deeply you can breathe or focus on your breathing actions.
-The fourth step of Yoga Nidra will awaken the dormant energies within your body and stimulate your sensory abilities.
+The fourth step of Yogic sleep will awaken the dormant energies within your body and stimulate your sensory abilities.

-The fifth stage of Yoga Nidra activates the emotional plane of your mind.
+- Perception: The fifth stage of Yogic Sleep activates the emotional plane of your mind.
 Your instructor will guide you to experience a flow of emotions without being judgemental or oversensitive about it.
 The perception stage stimulates both hemispheres of the human brain and allows free flow of contrasting emotions.
 The fifth stage of Yoga Nidra allows the human brain and mind to develop stronger willpower.

-Visualization is comparable to a screening process to retain only the best and let go of the sub-standard.
-During the sixth stage of Yoga Nidra, one needs to create mental pictures of their memories.
+- Visualization: Visualization is comparable to a screening process to retain only the best and let go of the sub-standard.
+During the sixth stage, one needs to create mental pictures of their memories.
 The process may stir up unpleasant memories you do not want to remember.
-Yoga Nidra assists in healthily dealing with such memories instead of suppressing them.
+Yogic Sleep assists in healthily dealing with such memories instead of suppressing them.

-The seventh and second steps of Yoga Nidra are quite similar.
-During the second step of Yoga Nidra, the mind makes a resolve to achieve the desires closest to itself.
+- Resolve: The seventh and second steps of Yoga Nidra are quite similar.
+During the second step, the mind makes a resolve to achieve the desires closest to itself.
 By the seventh step, the mind is stimulated enough to achieve its ambitions.
 So one must remind themselves of their resolve once more to strengthen it and to work towards achieving it.

 Feeling irritated and groggy after being woken up mid-sleep is perfectly normal.
-But Yoga Nidra will leave you feeling fresh and energetic rather than sleepy.
-Be regular with your practice of Yoga Nidra to experience its benefits.
+But it will leave you feeling fresh and energetic rather than sleepy.
+Be regular with your practice of Yogic Sleep to experience its benefits.

 It can take 20-60 minutes to complete a single session of Yoga Nidra.
-Do not rush through a session of Yoga Nidra to catch up with your work.
-Yoga experts encourage people to practice Yoga Nidra close to their bedtime.
+Do not rush through its session to catch up with your work.
+Yoga experts encourage people to practice it close to their bedtime.
 It is perfectly acceptable to fall asleep midway during your Yoga Nidra practice.

 Health Benefits Of Yoga Nidra